 - Oct 2017 – An unauthorized drone was observed flying over Folsom Field during a college football game between Colorado and Arizona.

-- Nov 2017 – At Levi’s Stadium A pilot was arrested for using a drone to drop leaflets was used to drop leaflets at a 49ers NFL game.
+- Nov 2017 – At Levi’s Stadium, a pilot was arrested for using a drone to drop leaflets at a 49ers NFL game.